 We Interrupt this Blog to Bring You Real Life

 That has been the case this year.
 We have had an extremely emotional and trying time – the entire family – and it seems as though it has been one wrench in the system after another.
 In order for you to understand, I would like to share a few of the reasons why our lives (and this blog) may have seemed scattered the past several months.

 Middle School and High School

 My eldest son (age – almost – 16) has hated school since kindergarten.
 It’s been a constant battle to find ways to get him engaged and interested in what is going on around him.
-The last nine weeks of school during his freshman year at high school, he was a body in a seat.
+During the last nine weeks of school during his freshman year at high school, he was a body in a seat.
 Nothing more.
-He refused to do any class work, did not do any of the homework assignments, and refused to take any of the tests.
+He refused to do any classwork, did not do any of the homework assignments, and refused to take any of the tests.
 Needless to say, he received straight F’s on his final report card.